 In 1899, he purchased a dog named Hektor Linksrhein, whom he renamed Horand von Grafrath.
 This purchase was pivotal, leading to the establishment of the Verein für Deutsche Schäferhunde, the first German Shepherd Dog club, with Horand as the inaugural registered dog.

 Von Stephanitz combined traits from various local sheepdogs to develop a versatile breed known for its intelligence and working ability.
 Despite challenges during World War I and subsequent renaming in other countries, the German Shepherd Dog’s reputation as a superior service and military dog endured.
+Today, German Shepherds are one of the most recognizable breeds globally, known for their distinctive appearance and versatile working abilities.

 As a German Shepherd Dog owner, it's important to know the best dog breed tips as well as expectations from current owners.
+Understanding their needs as cold-weather breeds can help you provide the best care for your GSD.

 Source: Sniffspot Community Breed Research 2024

 German Shepherds need regular grooming, like brushing and periodic baths.
 They have a medium-length double coat, including an outer coat that needs regular brushing and washing.
 They can be prone to shedding and loose hair.
+As cold-weather breeds, their thick coats help protect them from harsh conditions.

 To keep their coat healthy and up to breed standards, include brushing in their daily routine as well as seasonal grooming with the help of a professional.
 Of the coat types for common breeds, the coat grooming for GSDs is relatively straightforward.